pressname/rub-login-docker/README.md

-# rub-login
+# rub-login-docker
-A script to automaticaly login into the rub
+Docker container to login tino the HIRN Port